JackHeeley/armccOutputFilter/README.txt

 SOLUTION
 ========
-Assuming the compiler emits source and line number with errors and warnings then it is easy to fix.
+Assuming your compiler still emits source file and line number details with its error/warning messages then it's easy to fix.
 It is just a matter of filtering the (compiler, assembler etc.) output stream so that the IDE recognizes the format once more.
 The IDE can then find/open a source file edit window move the cursor to the error/warning you clicked - just as it should do.
 This simple approach works for most IDE's.
 By adding a filter, you can restore the expected level of service this IDE feature.